 Another free marketing idea for your small business is to incorporate hashtags into your social media and Twitter marketing strategy.

-Use to hashtags like #smallbiz or #SMB for resources, advice, trending topics in the small business industry.
+Use hashtags like #smallbiz or #SMB for resources, advice, trending topics in the small business industry.
 Think of hashtags like #marketing, #startups or #entrepreneurs and seek small business specific conversations.
 If you are searching for tips on meeting like-minded small business owners, try #networking, where you will find advice and relevant information on networking, and making connections online.

 Keep things in the spirit of the Twitter community, and share small business ideas using your own hashtags.